gariypaul/gariypaul/README.md

 ## 🌟 Profile Summary

 Hello!
 I'm Paul Odhiambo Gariy, a passionate Software Engineer.
-I am a Computer Science Student at the University of Oklahoma.
-I am interested in Artifi
 - 🔭 I’m currently a full-time student at the University of Oklahoma - Norman Campus
 - 🌱 Exploring and learning more about FullStack Software Development, Parallel and Distributed Networks, Artificial Intelligence/Machine Learning Algorithms
 - ⚡ Interested in Electrical Engineering, Physics and Music Design